 However, 75% of the additional damages is attributable to Esther’s injuries, with the other 25% attributable to Frank.
 So Esther will receive 75% of the remaining $25,000, or $18,750.
 Frank will receive 25% of $25,000, or $6,250.
 David, Esther and Frank will then have to decide whether it is worth suing Carrie for the balance of their damages.

-Under Nevada law, a party who is partially to blame for a car accident can still recover damages as long as they were not more than 50% at fault.
+Nevada law allows victims who are partially to blame for a car accident to recover damages if they were no more than 50% at fault.

 For more information, please see our article on Nevada’s comparative negligence (shared fault) law.

-Injured in a car accident in Las Vegas?
+Injured in a car accident in the state of Nevada?
 Call us for help…

-If you or someone you know was involved in a car accident, a motorcycle accident, a pedestrian accident or a truck accident in Las Vegas, we invite you to contact our law firm for a free consultation.
+If you or someone you know was involved in a Nevada car accident, a motorcycle accident, a pedestrian accident or a truck accident, we invite you to contact our Nevada law firm for a free consultation.

-Our Las Vegas accident lawyers know how to find all the responsible parties so that you get the compensation you need after a Nevada car accident.
+Our Las Vegas accident lawyers know how to find all the responsible parties so that you get the compensation you need.

 Every second counts when seeking compensation for a car accident, so don’t wait.
 Contact us today to find out how our caring, proactive accident lawyers can help.